Ultra Vivid Scene: Background

 The last album, Rev, was released in October 1992, and was performed by a band comprising Julius Klepacz (drums) and Jack Daley (bass) with Ralske on vocals and guitar.
 This album was picked up by the Chaos imprint of Columbia Records (Sony Music Distribution) during the time rival Warner Bros. was having some success with its imprints' 4AD relationships (4AD/Sire, 4AD/Elektra, 4AD/Reprise).

 As a live act, Ultra Vivid Scene performed only a handful of US dates in support of the first album in 1989.
 The second album in 1990 was supported by one month of touring in Europe and two months in the US.
 1993 saw one month of US tour dates for the third and final album.

 Ralske has gone on to do solo work, and has also produced albums for such artists as Rasputina, Ivy and Charles Douglas.
 His last known musical endeavor was his 2001 solo release Amor 0 + 01.
 Since that time, Ralske has worked as a visual artist.

 Videos

 In the "Mercy Seat" video, a young Moby appears playing the guitar, as he performed with the group at the time that single was released.

-The 1990 video for the song Special One featured guest singer Kim Deal from the Pixies.
+The 1990 video for the song Special One featured guest singer Kim Deal from Pixies.